09 Nov 11 Steps to Insane Focus: Do More of What Matters

 We have to fight our very best fight to get it back.

-Leo Babauta is leading the charge with his latest book Focus, which is more than worth the read.
+Leo Babauta is leading the charge with his book Focus, which is more than worth the read.
 I hit up a sweet barefoot run with Leo last week where he filled me in on some of the good stuff.
 Unbelievably powerful.